ravimashru/digital-garden/_notes/2021-05-18-tmux-cheatsheet.md

 Go to the window to move, `Ctrl-b + :`, `move-window -t <name of target session>`

+## Moving a pane between windows

+To move a pane from window 2 to window 1:

+1. Switch to window 2.
+2. Mark the desired pane with `Ctrl-b, m`.
+3. Switch to window 1.
+4. Call `join-pane`: `Ctrl-b + :, join-pane`.

 ## Resizing tmux panes

 Hit `Ctrl + b` and then `:` to go to the tmux command prompt